-The administrative law judge concludes that the employer did go out of business in its Sioux City, lowa location.
-There is no evidence that the employer's premises in Sioux City was sold or transferred or that a successor employer will continue to operate the business.
-Accordingly, the administrative law judge concludes that the employer went out of business effective January 1, 2010 and, as a consequence, the claimant is entitled to a redetermination of his wage credits as of that date.
+The administrative law judge concludes that the employer did go out of business at the premises where claimant worked.
+There is no evidence that a successor employer will continue to operate the business.
+Accordingly, the administrative law judge concludes that the employer went out of business effective March 1, 2011 and, as a consequence, the claimant is entitled to a redetermination of wage credits as of that date.